 Gough is not a stylist, nor was he guided by a firm editorial pencil.
-Page after page includes text that begins in his main narrative but places his expansive observations (not reference notes) separately, as distractions, in numbered footnotes below.
+Page after page includes text that begins in his main narrative but plac-Edit Continued on Page 8 es his expansive observations (not reference notes) separately, as distractions, in numbered footnotes below.
 That arrangement compels the reader to skip back and forth between his subjects and his digressions.

-Edit Continued on Page 8
+Edit Continued From Page 7